unixunion/deblox-deployer/README.md

 }
 ```

-#### Request Upgrade/Downgrade/Redeploy - xgrade
+#### Crossgrade to Request Upgrade/Downgrade/Redeploy/Undeploy skipping version checks
-`xgrade` tells Deployer to do downgrades / upgrades and redeploys.
+*xgrade* tells Deployer to do downgrades / upgrades and redeploys.
 Deployer's default behavior is to reject deployment requests for any module which is already deployed, regardless of `moduleVersion`

-In order to do upgrades or downgrades without specifically asking instances to undeploy specified versions of modules, set `xgrade` to true.
+In order to do upgrades or downgrades without specifically asking instances to undeploy specified versions of modules, set *xgrade* to true.
 This tells the instance to undeploy any version of the module it has deployed and deploy the specified version.

 ```
 {